Take the Scenic Detour 🛣

 A stone terrace next to a high stone wall.
 There are two restrooms in a small wooden shed at the end of the terrace

-There are restrooms available at the castle, and they are accessible outside the ticket booth so you can use them even if you choose not to tour the castle.
+There are clean, well-maintained restrooms available at the castle outside the ticket booth so you can use them even if you choose not to tour inside the castle.

 Ticketing